EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 4. Review Private Health Cover

 If your income exceeds the Medicare Levy Surcharge threshold, private health cover may help avoid additional tax.
-It’s also a good time to review your rebate entitlements.
+It is also a good time to review your rebate entitlements.

 5. Superannuation Contributions

-- If you’ve got unused concessional caps from prior years (since 2018–19), consider using the carry-forward rule.
+- If you have unused concessional caps from prior years (since 2018-19) and your total super balance was below $500,000 at 30 June of the prior year, consider using the carry-forward rule

 6. Charitable Donations

-Donations over $2 to registered charities are tax-deductible.
-Make sure you have the receipts.
+Donations over $2 to registered deductible gift recipients are tax-deductible.
+Make sure you have the receipts to substantiate your claims.

-Whether you’re a sole trader, company, trust, or partnership, you must prepare and review your business operations before EOFY.
+Whether you are a sole trader, company, trust, or partnership, you must prepare and review your business operations before EOFY.

 1. Finalise Your Books